AntonUBC/kaggle_wnv_prediction/README.md

 ## My solution to [Kaggle West Nile virus prediction challenge] (https://www.kaggle.com/c/predict-west-nile-virus)

 The unbagged version of this solution produced the ROC AUC score 0.79519 on the private LB which put me on the 114th position among 1306 participants.
-However, the variance of generated predictions was very high since I used a Neural Net in my ensemble.
+However, the variance of generated predictions was very high since I used a Neural Net model in my ensemble.
 Cosequently, experimenting after deadline, I figured out that exactly the same model could give me the score around 0.806-0.807 and 78th-79th position on the LB.
 When I used bagging to stabilize NN predictions, the score became more uniform: 0.803-0.804 and 89th-90th position on the LB with 200-250 bootstrap rounds.

 ### Project Description